 Louise worked as an Assistant Official Assignee, Assistant Official Receiver and Assistant Public Trustee with the Legal Service in 1979 – 1981 and as a Legal Assistant with Lee & Lee in 1981 – 1986.

 In 1986, she joined another major law firm where she was a senior partner in the Banking, Finance and Property Department.

-Louise Tan heads the Corporate Banking and Finance Practice Group and has been named by Global Counsel 3000 as one of the leading experts in banking and finance in South and South East Asia.
+Louise has been named by Global Counsel 3000 as one of the leading experts in banking and finance in South and South East Asia.
 She was also named as Recommended Lawyers in the Singapore section of Global Counsel Web’s Leading Specialists in Corporate Real Estate: Which Lawyer? (previously known as PLC Global Counsel 3000).